paulmcheng/paulmcheng.github.io/_posts/3001-11-01-works-global-economic-scenario-generator.md

 ---

 #### Company
-Aon, London, UK (Aug 2008 – Apr 2018)
+Aon, London, UK (Aug 2008 – Mar 2018)

 #### Summary

-- Deliver improvement in the current Assets and Liabilities Modelling (ALM) software to integrate with the new Economic Scenario Generator (ESG) system
+- Improvement delivered to the existing Assets and Liabilities Modelling (ALM) software to integrate with the new Economic Scenario Generator (ESG) system.
-- identify the scope of the projects, integration planning, update adapting process to work with different systems environment.
+- Identified the scope of the projects, integration planning, update adapting process to work with different systems environment.

 #### Business results
 - This resulted in maximize consulting opportunities in wider asset universe and overseas markets.